jfmengels/blog/content/blog/configuring-eslint/index.md

 1. Control over the configuration becomes a lot more fine-grained, which should reduce the number of `eslint-disable` comments in the project
 1. Rules can easily be duplicated (for `no-restricted-syntax` or rules with different configuration for different parts of the codebase)
 1. The rule configuration comes from JavaScript arguments, not data that authors have to extract from the "context".
 You could even validate this using TypeScript!
-1. Configuration is very explicit and a lot less magic, as there is no magic references to ESLint plugins.
+1. Configuration is very explicit and a lot less magic, as there is no references to ESLint plugins through strings.
 It becomes much easier to figure out how the configuration works or got messed up.
 If someone types `react.frbidPropTypes()`, the error message should be a lot clearer than currently.
 Overall, learning to configure `ESLint` will be a lot closer to learning JavaScript than learning a new tool.
-1. A shareable `ESLint` configuration is now mostly a simple array of pre-configured rules
+1. A shareable `ESLint` configuration is now mostly a simple array of pre-configured rules.
+Though I recommend shared configurations, we are now composing configurations rather than inheriting them successively (composition over inheritance).
 1. Since rules don't have to be loaded through the current system, no need for `--rulesdir` to define custom rules for your application/package: just import the file and add the rule to `rules`.
 I hope this would lower the barrier to locally forking an `ESLint` rule even more (instead of users demanding maintainers for more options to have a rule fit their unique preferences), and push people towards creating their own custom rules even more, which is such an amazing tool to have at your disposal.
 1. I believe that the configuration of rules is a lot more straightforward like this, compared to the complex merge system that needs to be taught to users and the magic numbers/strings (`2`/`"error"`).

 A few downsides that I can see:
 1. This is obviously a breaking change.
 All `ESLint` plugins would need to be re-published and to use the new way to create a function.
 But I think it would be possible to have a helper function to transform the old version to the suggested API.
-Users could even maybe wrap existing rules in the `core.createRule` themselves if maintainers aren't responding).
+Users could wrap existing rules in the `core.createRule` themselves if maintainers aren't responding.
 1. It will not be possible (or very hard?) to re-define the options for a rule using directive comments like `/* eslint quotes: ["error", "double"] */`.
 I personally don't see this as a downside, but this is an existing feature that people might use.
 1. Compared to JSON/YAML, it becomes a lot harder to programmatically add a new rule to the configuration, with a command like `eslint add-rule no-unused-vars`. `ESLint` doesn't support that anyway at the moment.
 1. While shareable configurations would mostly be arrays of rules, overriding something from that configuration (turning off, changing the options, ...) is harder than it currently is.
 While I don't think these configurations are all that good for people who tend to their configuration anyway, they are very practical to get started.
 I guess I still prefer copy-pastes of configurations.
 But since shared configurations are quite **core to the ESLint ecosystem**, this is likely the biggest downside of the proposal as it is right now.